chaendizzle/Compendium/source/tasks/commands/commandgroups.rst

 Writing the Command
 -------------------

-1. Make the command group object
+1. Make the command group's file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Right click on the project and choose **New** -> **Other**.